 Located about 35 miles west of the vibrant-yet-historic city of Winston-Salem and just west of Interstate 77 in Wilkes and Yadkin counties, four wineries make up the Swan Creek Wine Trail.
-All are relatively close to each other, and the entire winery trip can be less than 20 miles in total distance.
+All are relatively close to one another, and the entire winery trip can be less than 20 miles in total distance.

 Swan Creek wineries specialize in varietal wines and blends, but each maintains its own atmosphere and winemaking approach.